 Good Shepherd Center

 Meal figures are calculated from data provided by Gerald Martinez.
-Distributed items data provided by Mayra Martinez.
+Distributed items data taken from the Clothing Room database.
 Bed nights, medical patient data, and program figures are calculated from our client stay database.
-Compiled 7 Jan 2019 by Robert Tapscott.
+Compiled October 2021 by Robert Tapscott.

 Contact us today - we'd love to hear from you!